 3.2.2 Double Stimulus: a quality rating method where the subject is presented with two stimuli and then rates both stimuli in the context of the joint presentation (e.g., a rating that compares the quality of one sequence to the quality of the other sequence).

-3.2.3 Image Quality is related to the quality of rendering of texture and motion, the level of visibility of visual artifacts and rendering details. [editor’s note: definition and term will be discussed further and perhaps modified.]
+3.2.3 Picture Quality is related to the quality of rendering of texture and motion, the level of visibility of visual artifacts and rendering details.
+It refers to the perceived quality of the video provided by the system.
+This is a main determinant of the performance of any video system.
+Picture quality is mainly affected by technical parameters and errors introduced by, for example, encoding and/or transmission processes and/or 3D video formats conversions e.g. 2D plus depth to stereoscopic images. [editor’s note: definition and term will be discussed further and perhaps modified.]

 3.2.4 Naturalness refers to the perception of the stereoscopic image as being a truthful representation of reality (i.e. perceptual realism).
 The stereoscopic image may present different types of distortion which make it less natural.
 For example, stereoscopic objects are sometimes perceived as unnaturally large or small (puppet theatre effect), or they appear unnaturally thin (cardboard effect).